Trevor 'Taffy' Cheeseman

 doing any form of sentry duties and would creep back in

 and hide behind a bush close to us (another story).
 This

 would make him feel safe and more secure.
 Whenever he

 was placed on sentry duties you always had to check

 again.
 Anyway we were ready to settle down; it was

-getting darker and I signalled lofty to come in and
+getting darker and I signalled Lofty to come in

 shown his position on the left flank of the killing